Correlating lepton flavour violating $b \to s$ and leptonic decay modes in a minimal abelian extension of the Standard Model: Introduction

 A single above mentioned deviation is not large enough to unambiguously signal NP.
 In general, the precision analysis is a complex task, since most observables involve SM parameters and nonperturbative quantities whose uncertainty need to be reliably assessed, as demonstrated by $(g-2)_\mu$.
 Methods have been proposed to get rid, to a large extent, of the errors of some SM inputs in a class of rare $K$ and $B$ decays \cite{Buras:2021nns,Buras:2022wpw}.
 Taken all together the tensions could hint a BSM scenario, which however is severely constrained by the unreasonable effectiveness of the Standard Model.

 A minimal extension of SM has been investigated in \cite{Aebischer:2019blw}, based on the additional $U(1)^\prime$ gauge group and comprising right-handed neutrinos.
 The focus was on a solution found for the set of equations enabling the cancellation of the gauge anomalies induced by the new $U(1)^\prime$.
 In this solution the $U(1)^\prime$ charges of the fermions are generation dependent, and are expressed in terms of the SM hypercharges and of two additional rational parameters.
 One consequence of this assignment is a set of correlations arising among quark observables, among lepton observables and, remarkably, in the quark-lepton sectors together.
 Some correlations have been investigated in \cite{Aebischer:2019blw}.
 The conclusion was that, within the model, quark and lepton sectors mutually act to prevent large deviations from SM, justifying the small discrepancy with SM in observables where the tensions have shown up.
 However, the path to new physics is still viable: it relies on lepton flavour violating processes forbidden in SM, the observation of which would be a smoking gun for BSM physics.
 Such a kind of processes are the main topic of the present study.
-We show that, within the model (from now on denoted as the ABCD model) some charged lepton flavour violating modes can occur at non negligible rates.
-Moreover, correlations can be established, for example among some rare exclusive decays induced by the $b \to s \ell_1^- \ell_2^+$ transition and some lepton decays. \footnote{For recent analyses of lepton flavour violation in $b \to s$ modes see \cite{Cornella:2021sby,Bordone:2021usz,Panda:2024ygr,Becirevic:2024vwy}.}
+Within the considered framework (from now on denoted as the ABCD model), we specifically investigate possible correlations among charged lepton flavour violating (LFV) processes.
+We first analyse the interplay between rare beauty meson decays that conserve lepton flavour (LFC) and those exhibiting LFV.
+Subsequently, we explore potential correlations between processes induced by the $b \to s \ell_1^- \ell_2^+$ transition and purely leptonic LFV modes. \footnote{Recent analyses of lepton flavour violating $b \to s$ modes are in \cite{Crivellin:2015mga,Crivellin:2015lwa,Crivellin:2015era,Cornella:2021sby,Bordone:2021usz,Panda:2024ygr,Becirevic:2024vwy}.}